Original tribal-inspired designs honoring Black queens — artwork made to celebrate the strength and beauty of every woman who wears one.

 The Legacy I’m Building

-I'm adding to the visual library that future generations will reference when understanding beauty, power, and identity.
-Truly, this responsibility drives me to ensure every design is thoughtful, respectful, and powerful.
-The ethnic print clothing I create today becomes tomorrow's inspiration for young artists finding their voice.
+I am adding to the visual library that future generations will reach for when they want to understand beauty, power, and identity on their own terms.
+That responsibility pushes me to keep every design thoughtful, respectful, and genuinely powerful.
+The Afrocentric fashion t-shirts I put into the world today may well become tomorrow’s spark for some young artist still searching for their own voice.

-Celebrate your power and heritage – visit the art shop to get your Afrocentric woman t-shirt and wear your crown with pride!
+Celebrate your power and your heritage — visit the art shop to claim your own piece and wear your crown with pride.